1. INTRODUCTION.

 Chapters shall maintain a file (record) or correspondence which reflects the transactions pertinent to the chapter’s operation.
 It shall be the responsibility of the Secretary or a designated representative to maintain and account for all chapter records, current and non-current.

-- c.
+2. Chapter records shall be maintained in a central location readily accessible to Chapter officials requiring their use.
 Non-current records of historical value shall be removed from active files and stored accessible for future reference.

 7. FORMS AND PUBLICATIONS.